 - c.
-Topography and Soils: The harvest unit is near the bottom of a gentle, south-facing slope.
-Elevation ranges from 750 feet to 850 feet with an average grade of 10%.
-A few swales cross the harvest area and have moderate (< 20%) side slopes.
-The sale is underlain by Minto silt-loam 3-12% slope.
-This soil type is moderately well-drained and deep, with bedrock more than 72 inches below the surface.
+Topography and Soils: The harvest unit is on a southwest-facing hillside.
+Elevation ranges from 600 feet to 1,000 feet with slopes ranging from 10-30%.
+A few swales cross the harvest area have moderate (< 30%) side slopes.
+The lower elevation portions of the sale are underlain by Minto silt loam 7-12% slopes, and the upper elevation portions are underlain by Fairbanks silt loam 20-30% slopes.
+This soil type is moderate- to well-drained and deep, with bedrock more than 72 inches below the surface.
 The proposed sale will be designed and managed to prevent significant impairment of the land and water with respect to renewable resources (AS 41.17.060(c)(5)). - 2.
 Agriculture.
 The proposed sales are not anticipated to have any impact on current or future agricultural activity in the area, and any effects of any timber sale operations for agricultural uses will be minimal. - 3.
 Wildlife habitat and harvest.
 Wildlife typical of Interior Alaska are found on this site.
-Signs of moose were observed.
+YTAP notes for this Unit that "Brown bear and moose are present in the unit and this location is associated with moose rutting and calving and is used as a winter concentration area".
 There are no known raptor nests within the proposed sale area.
 Should an eagle nest tree be discovered in the sale area, the nest tree will be marked on the ground and a 330 foot no-harvest radius will be established to protect the tree.
-No critical wildlife habitat has been identified for this area (TVSF Management Plan), nor has any become apparent during ground reconnaissance.
+No critical wildlife habitat has been identified for this area (YTAP, TVSF Management Plan), nor has any become apparent during ground reconnaissance.